manu12223/Merg-Translations/README.md

 ## Thank You!

-Thank you for being part of the development of Merg and helping bring it to players around the world.
-Your contributions make a real difference in making gaming accessible to everyone.
+Thank you for being part of the development of Merg and helping bring it to players around the world!

 🌍 Happy translating! 🌍